folio-org/stripes-experiments/okapi-console/testing-the-circulation-module.md

 Alternatively it's possible to run an existing UI and Okapi in a CI installation on an AWS cluster by pointing a browser to [`http://redux-okapi-test-aws.indexdata.com/`](http://redux-okapi-test-aws.indexdata.com/) For that the steps to fetch and build Okapi and the UI can be skipped.
+See the Appendix for how module deployment is done in this context.

 ## Fetch, build and run Okapi and its modules locally